zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 Running Growth Simulations with TMFA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TMFA simulations can be run in two ways.
+``tmfa`` simulations can be run in two ways.
 By default the simulation will be run
 and will produce Flux Variability-like results that provide upper and lower
-bounds for the variables in the TMFA problem.
+bounds for the variables in the ``tmfa`` problem.
 This type of simulation can be
-run as follows to simulation growth at maximum biomss production with applying
+run as follows to simulation growth at maximum biomass production with applying
-thermoynamic constraints:
+thermodynamic constraints:

 .. code-block:: shell